lakpahana/export-to-llm-gitingest/README.md

    - `Gitingest: Ingest Local Directory`: Analyze a local directory
    - `Gitingest: Ingest Git Repository`: Analyze a remote Git repository
 3. Follow the prompts to select a directory or enter a repository URL
-4. View the results in a new Markdown document
+4. View the results in a new text document